refractionPOINT/go-uspclient/README.md

 * `Architecture`: name of the Architecture sensors this client will create.
 * `Mapping`: metadata indicating how to map fields coming from this client into JSON in LimaCharlie (see below).
 * `SensorSeedKey`: an arbitrary string used in generating the sensor IDs this client will create (see below).
+* `IsCompressed`: whether the cloud can expect the content shipped to it is compressed.
+* `DataFormat`: the rest of the connection can support `msgpack` or `json`.
+* `InstanceID`: an identifier unique to the instance of the adapter, used an indication the state of the adapter was reset.

 [Mapping Metadata](https://github.com/refractionPOINT/go-uspclient/blob/master/protocol/mapping.go)
 * `ParsingRE`: regular expression with [named capture groups](https://github.com/StefanSchroeder/Golang-Regex-Tutorial/blob/master/01-chapter2.markdown#named-matches).
 The name of each group will be used as the key in the converted JSON parsing.